 Best Tax Saver FD Interest Rates

-- The highest interest rate on Tax Saver FDs is being offered by IDFC Bank at 5.75% p.a. and 6.25% p.a. for senior citizens.
+- The highest interest rate on Tax Saver FDs is being offeredby IDFC Bank and Axis Bank at 5.75% p.a. and 6.25% p.a. for senior citizens.

-- The next highest interest rate is 5.50% p.a. which is being offered by Canara bank and Axis Bank for the general public
+- The next highest interest rate is 5.55% p.a. which is being offered by Union Bank of India for the general public

 Highest Small Finance Bank FD Interest Rates for Below Rs.2 crore